-Immunization coverage may be lower in certain community health areas for several reasons.
+Immunization coverage may be lower in certain CHAs for several reasons.
 Although vaccines are demonstrated to be safe, some families do not consent to their children receiving vaccinations.
-Some children may receive vaccinations via their primary care practitioner and not through VCH public health.
+Some children may receive vaccinations via their primary care practitioner and not through the VCH public health.

 Newcomer students also tend to have lower rates of immunization.
-They may have been vaccinated in their home countries but have incomplete records or they may be living with sponsors or in home-stay situations with adults who are unable to authorize vaccinations for minors.
+They may have been vaccinated in their home countries but have incomplete records or they may be living with sponsors or in home-stay situations with adults who are unable to authorize vaccination for minors.

-FIGURE 38.
-Grade 6 Meningococcal C and Grade 9 Tdap (diphtheria, tetanus, and pertussis) immunization coverage, 2010/11 school year
+FIGURE 37.
+Grade 6 Meningococcal C and Grade 9 Tdap (diphtheria, tetanus, and pertussis) immunization coverage, Community Health Areas, Vancouver, and British Columbia, 2010/11 school year